 When it comes to affordability it would be hard to beat a mobile home park.

 Especially if you look into buying a used mobile home rather than a new mobile home.

 New mobile home payments can range anywhere from $500 – $1000+ a month depending on how elaborate of a mobile home you decide to buy.
 This option is still pretty affordable.

-When purchasing a used mobile home there typically is always some type of repairs that need to be done to the unit.
+When purchasing a used mobile home there typically is some type of repairs that need to be done to the unit.
 Whether it be carpet, paint or just some simple trim repair.
 When it comes to living in a mobile home it is similar in that way to a stick built home ….you are going to make it your own and every home will need something to put your special touch on it.

 Mobile home parks charge a monthly lot rent on their land to each mobile home owner.
 Now depending on the area lot rent can run you anywhere from $200 – $700+ a month.
 When added in with a house payment that can be a pretty hefty bill to pay each month.
 However, if you can pay cash for the mobile home itself and not have a house payment you can live pretty affordably and comfortably in a mobile home park just paying the lot rent each month.
 Be sure to check around to each park rates can vary drastically per area.
 Rates sometimes reflect the amount of features that the park has as well: do they have a community clubhouse you can use for events, do they have a community pool, does the park have playgrounds or other activities available.

 If I were going to move into a mobile home park I would have to decide what was important to me and make a list.
 Would it be the convenience of stores nearby, what the park offered for activities or would it be as simple as the most affordable lot rent in town.
 Whatever your reason for looking into moving into a mobile home park check out your options and make your best choice.